SPARC-FAIR-Codeathon/KnowMore/README.md

 Our back-end data processing program consists of a Matlab code for handling 'MAT' files (when found in a dataset) and a Python code for processing all other data types.
 They run on osparc and, as such, do not require any local setup.
 The documentation for using/editing them is, however, [available here](https://github.com/SPARC-FAIR-Codeathon/KnowMore/blob/main/assets/INPUT_FOLDER/README.md) if needed.

+## Reporting issues and contributing
+To report an issue or suggest a new feature, use the [issue page](https://github.com/SPARC-FAIR-Codeathon/KnowMore/issues).
+Check existing issues before submitting a new one.

+Fork this repositery and submit a pull request to contribute.
+Before doing so, please read our [Code of Conduct](https://github.com/SPARC-FAIR-Codeathon/KnowMore/blob/main/CODE_OF_CONDUCT.md) and [Contributing Guidelines](https://github.com/SPARC-FAIR-Codeathon/KnowMore/blob/main/CONTRIBUTING.md).

 ## License
 KnowMore is fully Open Source and distributed under the very permissive MIT License.
 See [LICENSE](https://github.com/SPARC-FAIR-Codeathon/KnowMore/blob/main/LICENSE) for more information.

 <!-- ## FAIR practices -->